A REST API used to parse, simplify, and evaluate mathematical expressions.

 "Request Error: No expression provided"

-was provided in the query"Parsing Error: Invalid expression"
+expression was provided in the query"Parsing Error: Invalid expression"

 http://localhost:8080/evaluate?expression=x*x&x=2